gpiliponyte/webcomp-ecar-friendly-accommodations/README.md

 [![CI/CD](https://github.com/noi-techpark/webcomp-boilerplate/actions/workflows/main.yml/badge.svg)](https://github.com/noi-techpark/webcomp-boilerplate/actions/workflows/main.yml)

-_What is the problem domain?_

 E-vehicles are becoming increasingly popular, however, e-charging stations are not that widely available yet.
 Tourists that come to South Tyrol with their e-vehicles also face this problem, especially if their selected accommodation is not near a charging station.

-_What does the web component provide?_

 This web component tries to mitigate this issue by allowing the user to find accommodations in South Tyrol that are within a spefic distance to a charging station.

-_Which data of the Open Data Hub will be shown?_

 The web component uses the Open Data Hub's Accommodation and E-Mobility datasets.

-_Why is it soo cool?_

 The web component is visually pleasing, easy to use, brings value to the user, allows for greener tourism, allows for dynamic accommodation type, distance from echarging station and language selection.
-The web component comes in 3 languages (English, Italian, German) (MAYBE).
-The data is fetched by using the SPARQL endpoint.
+The web component comes in 3 languages (English, Italian, German).

 ## Table of contents